Sen314/vrchill-api/README.md

 ### Required query parameters

 - `pool`: id of the VRCUrl pool, only letters numbers hyphens or underscores, optionally followed by an integer for pool size.
 - `input`: youtube search query.
 All chars up to and including this exact unicode char `→` are ignored, and then whitespace is trimmed.
+THIS MUST BE THE LAST QUERY PARAMETER AS ALL CHARS AFTER IT ARE CAPTURED VERBATIM (so you can type & etc without encoding)

 ### Optional query parameters